warpedpuppy/aws_s3_uploader_react/README.md

 to do: back end test to upload photo and download photo

 instructions:
-1. first go to AWS and sign up for an S3 bucket, you need to get four pieces of information:
+1. first go to AWS and sign up for an S3 bucket,
+    1. you need to get four pieces of information:
         1. the secret access key
         1. the not secret access key
         1. the bucket name
         1. the url root of the bucket that you'll need for the frontend img src attributes
+    1. while you are in the AWS S3 bucket admin section, makes sure you can upload photos to it.

 1. backend:
     1. open a terminal window and cd into your backend folder.